Ice Castles: Plot

 Alexis "Lexie" Winston is a sixteen-year-old girl from Waverly, Iowa, who dreams of becoming a champion figure skater.
-Her boyfriend, Nick Peterson, dreams of being a hockey player.
+Her boyfriend, Nick Peterson, dreams of becoming a hockey player.

 Coached by a family friend and former skater Beulah Smith, Lexie enters a regional championship over her father's protests.
-There she is discovered by an elite coach Deborah Mackland, who sees her potential despite her lack of training and her relatively advanced age.
-Over her father Marcus Winston's objections, Lexie moves from Waverly to Colorado Springs to train at the legendary Broadmoor World Arena.
+She is discovered there by elite coach Deborah Mackland, who sees her potential despite her lack of training and her relatively advanced age.
+Over her father Marcus Winston's protests, Lexie moves from Waverly to Colorado Springs to train at the legendary Broadmoor World Arena.
 She becomes unpopular among her fellow trainees because of the attention lavished on her natural talent and the publicity she receives.

 Lexie qualifies for the senior championship level, her life changing drastically in the process.
 She becomes a star, alienates Nick, and begins dating a grown man, television broadcaster Brian Dockett.
 Becoming uncomfortable with the direction her life is taking, she leaves a sponsorship party and heads to a nearby outdoor skating rink.
 Deborah and the partygoers watch through the windows as she skates.
-She attempts a difficult triple jump but lands off the ice onto a set of tables and chairs chained together near the edge of the rink.
-Lexie suffers a serious head injury, a blood clot in her brain robbing her of her eyesight and leaving her able to see only light and blurry shapes.
+She attempts a difficult triple jump, but lands off the ice onto a set of tables and chairs chained together near the edge of the rink.
+Lexie suffers a serious head injury, a blood clot in her brain damaging her eyesight and leaving her able to see only light and blurry shapes.
 The doctor is uncertain if her injury will be permanent.

 Lexie returns home and becomes a recluse.
 Nick, who still resents her affair with Brian, demands that she get out of the house and back onto the ice.
 Despite their mutual resentment and Lexie's depression, they work through their estrangement and rediscover their love for each other.
-With help from Nick, Marcus, and Beulah, Lexie begins to believe she can still fulfill her dreams.
+With help from Nick, Marcus, and Beulah, Lexie starts believing that she can still fulfill her dreams.
 Though virtually blind, she can still see the boards at the edge of the rink, and so learns how to compensate for her disability.

 She enrolls in the sectional championship and presents a flawless program that provokes a standing ovation from the audience.
 Her disability, however, is revealed when she trips over roses thrown onto the ice by adoring fans.
-Nick rushes to her side and says, "We forgot about the flowers," as the crowd realizes that Lexie has not recovered from her injuries but rather risen above them.
+Nick rushes to her side and says, "We forgot about the flowers", as the crowd realizes that Lexie has not recovered from her injuries, but rather risen above them.